Global UTM Association

 - One annual audit is to take place within two calendar months from the close of each financial year (Article 21).
 The auditors’ report shall be submitted by the Board to the General Assembly for approval.

 The accounts of the Association will be established on December 31 each year, and for the first time on 31 December 2017.

 a. by vote of the Full Members according to Article 13;

 b. in the circumstances provided for by the law.

 - In case of dissolution of the Association, the Board must proceed to its liquidation.
 The Board shall distribute the assets of the Association to one or more non-profit organizations engaged in activities related to its Purpose or to the humanitarian use of UAS.

 Article 23: Entry into Force

-The founding members have adopted the present Articles of Association by way of correspondence.
-The present Articles of Association have entered into force today.
+The members have adopted the present Articles of Association at their ordinary General Assembly of June 25 2017.
+The present Articles of Association have entered into force immediately.